Adapted from: E. J., Gauthier H. L. and M. E. O'Kelly (1996) Geography

-The evolution of transport systems impacts the regional
+The evolution of transport systems impacts regional

 a simplified example of how changes in transport may impact on the specialization

-between two regions.
+manner.
 They are isolated from one another and must satisfy

 their own needs.
 Each region thus tends to be similar in terms of economic

 output.
 While regions have different environmental endowments, they